 What to Wear

 You are also welcome to ask a friend or relative to accompany you and be present throughout your appointment if you wish.
+Please note that under current COVID-19 guidelines this would need to be someone from your household or support bubble.

 After examining you, your osteopath will make a diagnosis and discuss the treatment recommended for you.
 This will usually involve some manual therapy – a range of hands-on techniques that focus on releasing tension, stretching muscles and mobilising joints.
 You may also be given some exercises that you can do at home, along with advice designed to help you relieve or manage any pain, keep active and maintain the best of health.